 Add "Sign in with Microsoft" button to a WordPress login form

 Use this guide if you want to add a Sign in with Microsoft button to your (default or custom) WordPress login form.
-Doing so would give your users the choice of signing into your website either with their WordPress account or with their Microsoft (work, school or personal) account when you are have the (PROFESSIONAL, PREMIUM or INTRANET edition of the) WordPress + Office 365 plugin installed.
+Doing so would give your users the choice of signing into your website either with their WordPress account or with their Microsoft (work, school or personal) account when you are have the WordPress + Office 365 plugin installed.

 Adding the button to the login Form